 For therapeutic use, we personally use a full spectrum product or a

-combination of different supplements, so as to consume both the
+combination of different supplements to consume both the

-activated mycelium as well as heat-treated fruiting body.
+activated mycelium as well as the water and/or alcohol extracted fruiting body.

 The benefits of dietary supplementation with the mushroom is of course best when used in conjunction with a healthy diet and a balanced, but active, daily life.